alandolt/imaging-server-kit/README.md

 ![EPFL Center for Imaging logo](https://imaging.epfl.ch/resources/logo-for-gitlab.svg)
 # 🪐 Imaging Server Kit

-Deploy image processing algorithms in FastAPI servers and easily run them in Napari, QuPath, and more.
+Deploy image processing algorithms in FastAPI servers and easily run them from Napari, QuPath, and more.

+The algorithm servers implement a common set of API endpoints for processing and to document the project.
+These include:
+  - `/process`: Runs the algorithm
+  - `/info`: Displays documentation about the algorithm usage
+  - `/sample_images`: Provides one or multiple sample images

 ## Usage